-As we briefly mentioned in the introduction, the otoplasty is a procedure that is aimed at correcting deformities and defects of the ear.
+As we briefly mentioned in the introduction, otoplasty is a surgical correction of deformities and defects such as protruding ears.
 It can also be used for reconstructive cosmetic surgery, which can aid in improving the self-esteem of patients.
 This involves restoring the damage that has been caused by trauma.
-Within this framework, a distinction must be made between the surgical and non-surgical otoplasty.
+Within this framework, a distinction must be made between surgical and non-surgical otoplasty.
 To help patients understand the difference, we have described each one in a little more detail.

 The surgical otoplasty involves making a small incision at the back of the ear.
 The incision exposes the cartilage of the ear, enabling the surgeon to remove cartilage and skin where needed.
 Then, the ear is pinned in a certain position with dissolvable sutures.

-To find out if a patient needs a surgical or a non-surgical otoplasty, the patient needs to be thoroughly evaluated by an experienced cosmetic surgeon first.
-After a medical evaluation, and a discussion with the patient about their expectations, the cosmetic surgeon can recommend the best otoplasty technique for you.
+To find out if a patient needs a surgical or a non-surgical otoplasty, the patient needs to be thoroughly evaluated by an experienced cosmetic surgery first.
+After a medical evaluation, and a discussion with the patient about their expectations, the cosmetic surgery can recommend the best otoplasty technique for you.
 Click Here To View Brochure

-Even though complications are rare, there is always a risk of infection, bleeding, a blood clot, suture-related complications, a recurrence of the problem that was correct during the surgery, over correction and asymmetry.
-Since these are risks connected to the otoplasty, it is recommended to choose an experience cosmetic surgeon to correct problems such as prominent ears and protruding ears.
+Even though complications are rare, there is always a risk of infection, bleeding, a blood clot, suture-related complications, a recurrence of the problem that was correct during the surgery, overcorrection and asymmetry.
+Since these are risks connected to the otoplasty, it is recommended to choose an experienced cosmetic surgery to correct problems such as prominent ears and protruding ears.

 There are some things patients can do to prevent complications.
 Evidently, patients should stay away from contact sports to avoid any damage to the area while it is healing.
 Most patients will also be wearing a headband while the ear cartilage is settling into its new form.